ds-04/openldap_hints/README.md

 Dry mode ``-u`` very useful to check before an operation.

+Slapadd performance:

+``olcToolThreads`` - set this to 2.
+Specify the maximum number of threads to use in tool mode.
+This should not be greater than the number of CPUs in the system.
+The default is 1.
+This effects slapdadd performance.
+It gets added to ``cn: config``.

 <h1>Build new master from dump - Import a dump on a new server build and migrate HDB to MDB</h1>